Is your skin purging or breaking out?

 Before you use a product, always check the label to ensure it doesn’t contain common irritants (things like fragrance, or petroleum).
 It’s also wise to apply sunscreen separately in case your skin reacts to certain types of SPF.
 Keep your routine simple – sometimes an angry skin outburst can be the combination of too many products with active ingredients that don’t like each other.

-But, above all, be patient.
+Above all, be patient.
 There is light at the end of the purging tunnel – the gorgeous all-clear-now glow you’ve been hoping for!